Colic? How to Calm Your Crying Baby

 You witness.
 Sometimes people, especially babies, just need to cry.
 You override any needling suspicion in your mind that there is anything wrong with your parenting by reminding yourself that “Sometimes people just need to cry” and you hold your child, and she cries, and you do whatever you need to do to stay sane.

 If you can pay attention to her, sing to her, empathize, that’s great.
-If not, then put on headphones and listen to music that blocks out her crying.
+She will feel that warm connection even while she cries.
+But if you can't, no shame.
+Put on headphones and listen to music that blocks out her crying.
 Don’t be surprised if holding her, in your new calm state, helps her to stop crying, especially if you start dancing or singing to the music on your headphones.

 If you can’t calm yourself, put the baby down.
 It helps babies to be held while they cry (true for most of us) but not if the adult is experiencing extreme anger or anxiety.

-If you think you might lose control and shake the baby, it simply isn’t worth taking that chance.
+If you think you might lose control and shake your baby, it simply isn’t worth taking that chance.
 Put the baby in a safe place (crib, car seat, strapped in a baby seat or swing) and shut the door to that room.
 Put on headphones so that you can’t hear the crying through the door.
 Now do whatever you need to do to calm yourself down.
 Step outside for a moment or open the window, and breath in some fresh air.
 Feel your tension draining out through your feet.
+Shake out your hands.
 Call another adult to come over.
+Use a mantra to calm yourself: "This is what babies do.
+My baby is fine.
+I'm a good parent."
 Remind yourself not to take the crying personally, and that this too shall pass.

 It also might help you to remember the old proverb about children each offering a finite amount of grief to their parents, just so you know that you’re getting it over with up front and the teenage years will be easy!